zlockewtg/RLinf/docs/source/rst_source/start/installation.rst

 Install from Custom Environment
 -------------------------------

-This installation is divided into two steps depending on the experiments you wish to run.
+Installation is divided into three parts depending on the type of experiments you plan to run.

-First, for all experiments, follow the :ref:`Common Dependencies <common-dependencies>` section to install common dependencies.
+First, for all experiments, follow the :ref:`Common Dependencies <common-dependencies>` section to install the shared dependencies.
+This already includes the full backend setup for **FSDP + Huggingface**.

-Second, for experiments depending on Megatron and SGLang/vLLM like Math, follow the :ref:`Megatron and SGLang/vLLM Dependencies <megatron-and-sglang-vllm-dependencies>` section to install Megatron-related dependencies.
+Second, for experiments using **Megatron** and **SGLang/vLLM** backends,
+follow the :ref:`Megatron and SGLang/vLLM Dependencies <megatron-and-sglang-vllm-dependencies>` section to install all required packages.

+Third, for embodied intelligence experiments (e.g., OpenVLA, OpenVLA-OFT and Pi0),
-For embodied experiments, follow the :ref:`Embodied Dependencies <embodied-dependencies>` to install OpenVLA or Pi0 dependencies.
+follow the :ref:`Embodied Dependencies <embodied-dependencies>` section to install their specific dependencies.

 .. _common-dependencies:

 Common Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We recommend using `uv <https://docs.astral.sh/uv/>`_ to install the necessary Python dependencies.
+We recommend using `uv <https://docs.astral.sh/uv/>`_ to install the required Python packages.
-If you are using `conda <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_, you can also install ``uv`` via ``pip``.
+If you are using `conda <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_, you can install ``uv`` via ``pip``.

 .. code-block:: shell